hexah3dron/arr-container-stack/README.md

 ## Requirements

 - Docker version 24.10 and above
-- Docker compose version v2.15 and above'
+- Docker compose version v2.15 and above

 Copy the `docker-compose.example.yml` file and rename it `docker-compose.override.yml`.
 This will ensure you still have the original file to reference, and allow you to make your modifications without losing the original configuration.